tiagodeluna/study-notes/AWS/README.md

 We can associate an EBS volume from an instance to another (but only an instance at a time), or create a new EBS volume separately and associate with an instance later.

+**EC2**

+The Amazon Elastic Cloud Computer is a service that allows you to create instances of machines from predefined images, the AMIs (Amazon Machine Images).
+These machines can be configured to be flexible, with resources allocated (and deallocated) on demand.
+The costs are proportional to the quantity of the resources allocated on the machine.
+Each instance type has its own characteristics and purposes.
+See the [Documentation](https://aws.amazon.com/pt/ec2/instance-types/) for more details.

 **Load Balancer**

 A Load Balancer divides traffic between network interfaces on a network socket basis, improving the distribution of workloads across multiple computing resources.

 The Amazon *Elastic Load Balancing* is a solution that aims to optimize resource use, maximize throughput, minimize response time, and avoid overload of any single resource.
 It supports three types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers.

+**RDS**

+The Amazon RDS (Relational Database Service) is a SaaS-based service that provides an EC2 instance with a relational database ready to use and available on the cloud with minimum configuration.

 ## Amazon EC2